MerosCrypto/Meros/docs/Protocol/Lattice.md

 - amount The amount of Meri to send.
 - proof: Work that proves this isn't spam.

-Send hashes are defined as `Blake2b-384("send" + sender + nonce + output + amount)`, where sender takes up 32 bytes, nonce four bytes, output 32 bytes, and amount eight bytes.
+Send hashes are defined as `Blake2b-384("send" + sender + nonce + output + amount)`, where sender takes up 32 bytes, nonce 4 bytes, output 32 bytes, and amount 8 bytes.

 amount must be less than or equal to the sender's Account's balance, after all Entries with a lower nonce are confirmed.
 The output's Account's balance, when combined with amount, must be lower than the max value of an uint64.